 When we join writing groups, we get more comfortable sharing our own work.
 We learn how to receive feedback, how to critique the work of others to get better at critiquing our own.

 I get it.
 It can be terrifying to make the first move.
 But what if we didn’t attach so much to every connection.
-When you move into a new apartment building, the first thing you do is learn your neighbors’ names.
+When you move into a new apartment building, the first thing you do is learn your neighbors’ names (or it should be).
 Eventually, if you vibe, you might ask for their number in case either of you ever need anything.
 Maybe later you offer to water their plants while they’re gone, or check in on them if they need help.
 Each step is an invitation.

 It’s no different among writers.
 If you find someone you vibe with, introduce yourself.
 Let them know why you align with their work.
 If you’re feeling brave, ask to have a chat.
 No sale, no ulterior motive, just an offering.
 And if they say no or don’t respond, they weren’t for you anyway and that’s okay.